redavmok/tafe/pyrdle/readme.md

 ## Version History

 * Version 1
-    * First working program that could be played without modifying the code.
+    * First working version of the program that could be played start to finish.

 * Version 2
     * Updated code to be more efficient and utilise functions.
     * Removed need for pathlib dependency.
     * Implemented the ability for any file to be used as the word list (program will still only use 5-letter words however).
+    * Added a visual representation of each guess & wrong/misplaced/correct letters

 ## License